Slaughter16/Proxmox-Networking-Lab/pfSense/README.md

 ---

-# 🛠️ Step 4: Enable DHCP on Each VLAN
+## 🛠️ Step 4: Enable DHCP on VLANs

 ## 🔹 Navigate to `Services > DHCP Server`